pancake-security/pancake/README.md

 ## Running

-Running `Pancake` requires three machines
+Running `Pancake` requires at least three machines.

 1. Client with a CLIENT_IP and CLIENT_PORT
 2. Proxy with a PROXY_IP